antoinefournier/Unity-Remote-NFC-Card-Reader/README.md

 Unity-Remote-NFC-Card-Reader
 ============================

-Three project used to build a remote NFC reader for Unity on Android system.
+Three projects used to build a remote NFC reader for Unity on Android system.

 The Eclipse project build a library used by Unity to receive the NFC data scanned by Android.
 The two Unity projects build a small client-server infrastructure